roseengineering/ispark/README.md

 calculating hadoop memory settings.
 I used its output to set the values in config.yml.

-I. On the computer running the playbook, four files will be generated when done:
+I. On the local host running the playbook, four files will be generated when done:

 1. master.sh: Connects to the master instance using ssh.